almant12/light-validation/README.md

 ##

-`almantZod` is a lightweight JavaScript validation library inspired by Zod, providing flexible validation rules for strings, integers, and object schemas.
-Use `StringValidator`, `IntegerValidator`, and `ObjectSchema` to perform custom validations on your data, with easy-to-read error messages.
+`almantZod` is a lightweight JavaScript validation library inspired by Zod, providing flexible validation rules for strings, integers, email, password and object schemas.
+Use `StringValidator`, `IntegerValidator`, `EmailValidator`, `PasswordValidator` and `ObjectSchema` to perform custom validations on your data, with easy-to-read error messages.

 ## Installation